-- A. The first fall of horse or rider results in elimination. - B. A rider is considered to have fallen when he/she is separated from this horse, which has not fallen, in such a way as to necessitate remounting or vaulting into the saddle. - C. A horse is considered to have fallen when the shoulder and haunch on the same side have touched the ground or an obstacle and the ground. - D. A courtesy fence is not permitted following the fall of the horse or rider. - 14.
-Knockdowns: An obstacle is considered knocked down when in jumping an obstacle, a horse or rider by contact:A. Changes any part thereof which establishes the height of the obstacle or the height of any element of a spread obstacle, even when the falling part is arrested in its fall by some other portion of the obstacle, OR
+- A. The first fall of horse or rider results in elimination. - B. A rider is considered to have fallen when he/she is separated from this horse, which has not fallen, in such a way as to necessitate remounting or vaulting into the saddle. - C. A horse is considered to have fallen when the shoulder and haunch on the same side have touched the ground or an obstacle and the ground.

-B. Moves any part thereof which establishes the height of the obstacle so that it rests on a different support from the one on which it was originally placed.
+- D. A courtesy fence is not permitted following the fall of the horse or rider. - 14.
+Knockdowns: An obstacle is considered knocked down when in jumping an obstacle, a horse or rider by contact: - A. Changes any part thereof which establishes the height of the obstacle or the height of any element of a spread obstacle, even when the falling part is arrested in its fall by some other portion of the obstacle, OR - B. Moves any part thereof which establishes the height of the obstacle so that it rests on a different support from the one on which it was originally placed. - 15.
+Off Course: A competitor is considered off course when he deviates from the course as shown by the diagram and jumps an obstacle prior to rectifying the deviation. - 16.
+Table of Jumping Faults

-- 15. Off Course: A competitor is considered off course when he deviates from the course as shown by the diagram and jumps an obstacle prior to rectifying the deviation. - 16.
-Table of Jumping Faults 1.
-Knockdown of obstacle or standard with any portion of the horse, rider or equipment, when jumping an 2.
-Knockdown of automatic timing equipment, other designated markers on start and finish lines, or flags 4.
-Second cumulative disobedience (anywhere on course).....Elimination 5.
-Exceeding time allowed (for each second over time allowed)......1 Fault 6.
-A horse resisting for 45 seconds, taking more than 45 seconds to jump the first obstacle after the time of the round has begun, or taking more than 45 seconds to jump the next obstacle on course......Elimination7.
-Fall of the horse and/or riderElimination 8.
-Jumping obstacle before it is reset or without waiting for signal to proceedElimination 9.
-Starting before judge's audible signal to precedeElimination 10.
-Jumping an obstacle before crossing the start line unless said obstacle is designated as a practice obstacle or after crossing the finish line, whether forming part of the course or notElimination 11.
-Off course.....Elimination 12.
-Leaving the enclosure of a closed obstacle incorrectly......Elimination 13.
-Rider and/or horse leaving the arena before finishing the courseElimination 14.
-Any competitor at the end of his/her round who does not leave the arena through the designated gate 15.
-Actions against a horse deemed excessive (for example: excessive use of whip or spurs at any time within the arena).....Elimination
+1. Knockdown of obstacle or standard with any portion of the horse, rider or equipment, when just mping an obstacle 4 faults 2.
+Knockdown of automatic timing equipment, other designated markers on start and finish lines, or flags standing alone marking the limits of banks, ditches and water jumps 4 faults 3.
+First disobedience (anywhere on course) 4 faults 4.
+Second cumulative disobedience (anywhere on course) Elimination 5.
+Exceeding time allowed (for each second over time allowed) 1 Fault 6.
+A horse resisting for 45 seconds, taking more than 45 seconds to jump the first obstacle after the ne time of the round has begun, or taking more than 45 seconds to jump the next obstacle on course nation7.
+Fall of the horse and/or rider Elimination 8.
+Jumping obstacle before it is reset or without waiting for signal to proceed Elimination 9.
+Starting before judge's audible signal to precede Elimination 10.
+Jumping an obstacle before crossing the start line unless said obstacle is designated as a pract ice obstacle or after crossing the finish line, whether forming part of the course or not Elimination 11.
+Off course Elimination 12.
+Leaving the enclosure of a closed obstacle incorrectly Elimination 13.
+Rider and/or horse leaving the arena before finishing the course Elimination 14.
+Any competitor at the end of his/her round who does not leave the arena through the designate ed gate Elimination 15.
+Actions against a horse deemed excessive (for example: excessive use of whip or spurs at any time within the arena) Elimination